 - Jail, yard and pod facility and layout

 To get driving histories, you will have to do a search for their driving history.

 Have you ever searched for criminal records?
 Was it an easy process?
-Was your search online or did you make a phone call to the jail? was the information you recieved correct?
+Was your search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are many reasons that folks look up criminal records, and your feedback may help other people that are in the same situation.